Mediation Services

 Legally Assisted FDR

-We encourage the involvement of legal practitioners during the mediation process.
-Whether this is to seek legal advice alongside the process, or have your lawyer attend the mediation session with you for support and advice in real time.
+We encourage you to include your lawyer in the process.
+You might choose to seek legal advice alongside the process, or have your lawyer attend the mediation with you.
+Having your lawyer with you during mediation can be very helpful as they can provide you with legal support and advice in real time.

 Child Focused